What Is An Aerator Shower Head? (And Do You Need One?)

 Some Minor Drawbacks When Using An Aerator Shower Head

-Just like any modern invention, there are often trade-offs for every home upgrade.
-The most common thing that new users of aerators notice is that they have to turn up the heat on their showers.
-The aerator blends your nicely heated water with room temperature air.
+Another common observation is that new users of aerators notice that they have to turn up the heat on their showers.
+The aerator blends your nicely heated water with room-temperature air.
 That results in cooler water striking your skin.
 You may use a little extra energy to heat your water by a few degrees, but you are still heating less of it.

 If you are looking at the aerator shower head as a cheap solution to very low water pressure, you may be disappointed.
 It uses no motors or mechanical devices to combine the air with the water, so if you only get a dribble with a regular shower head, the aerator may do little more than create a pleasing mist.